 Datong Mountain Hiking Trail Introduction

-Datong Mountain is 237 meters high and is a hill on the southeastern ridge extending from Datong Mountain, located directly north of the Shanjia Station.
-It is often referred to as the backyard of the forest area.
-The Datong Mountain hiking trail consists of stairs, primitive trails, and concrete paths, with a total of three main routes that converge at Qinglong Ridge.
-Two of the trailheads are not far from Shulin Station and Shanjia Station, making it accessible by Taiwan Railways for hiking.
-The trail is densely shaded by trees, with gentle ups and downs, and the viewing platform at the summit offers an excellent view, allowing for a panoramic view of the New Taipei and Taipei metropolitan areas.
-The viewing platform at the top of Datong Mountain features a viewing area and a pavilion, where visitors can admire the impressive skyline of New Taipei and Taipei on clear days, as well as Keelung Mountain in Ruifang, with high-speed trains of the Taiwan High-Speed Rail resembling a long dragon passing through the city.
-At dusk, visitors can take a break at the viewing platform, enjoying the refreshing mountain breeze while waiting for the lights of thousands of homes to light up.
-The Dog Toe Mountain Ruins, also known as Jiucha Mountain or Dog Toe Mountain, have numerous Neolithic pottery and stone tools discovered by archaeologists, thus being named the Dog Toe Mountain Ruins.
-Midway up the mountain, there are temples such as Nanyu Fude Temple, Haiming Zen Temple, and Wang Mu Temple for hikers to rest, with Fude Temple also featuring a stone slide and a cold spring swimming pool for visitors.
+Datong Mountain is 237 meters high and is a hill located on the southeastern ridge extending from Dadong Mountain, situated directly north of Shanjia Station.
+It is often referred to as the backyard garden of the forest area.
+The Datong Mountain Trail is composed of steps, primitive paths, and concrete paths, with three main routes that converge at Qinglong Ridge.
+Two of the trailheads are not far from Shulin Station and Shanjia Station, making it easy to access by Taiwan Railways.
+The trail is lined with dense forest, undulating gently, and the viewing platform at the summit offers an excellent panoramic view of the Greater Taipei area.
+The viewing platform on Datong Mountain features a platform and pavilion at the summit, where visitors can enjoy the spectacular skyline of the Greater Taipei area and Keelung Mountain in Ruifang on clear days.
+You can also see high-speed trains skimming through the city like a long dragon.
+In the evening, it's a great place to rest at the viewing platform, feeling the cool mountain breeze while waiting for the city lights to illuminate the night.
+Datong Mountain is also known as Jiucha Mountain or Dog Hoof Mountain, where archaeologists have discovered many Neolithic artifacts, leading to its naming as the Dog Hoof Mountain Site.
+Along the mountainside, there are temples such as Nanjiao Fude Temple, Haiming Zen Temple, and Wangmu Temple for hikers to rest, with Fude Temple also featuring a stone slide and a cold mineral spring pool for visitors to enjoy.